[Comm Break.]MP3 Audio Clip ( 56 min 27 sec )

 [Unlike the ALSEP packages, the lightweight fuel cask rotates down in a series of jerky motions.]115:16:29 Mitchell: And it's down far enough, I believe.
 (Long Pause)

-[Mitchell - "It's like pulling on the chain of a blind, just letting the casket down."]115:16:52 Shepard: (Trying to release the Dome Removal Tool from ALSEP package 2 as per checklist) Okay, stand by one.
+[Mitchell - "It's like pulling on the chain of a (window) blind, just letting the casket down."]115:16:52 Shepard: (At 1+30 in his checklist, trying to release the Dome Removal Tool from ALSEP package 2 so he can hand it to Ed) Okay, stand by one.
 Not the best place in the world to work.

 115:16:58 Mitchell: Nope.
 (Pause)